vitormuuniz/Next-Level-Week-4/README.md

 # Next Level Week 4 🚀

+The goal was developing an API that send e-mails to get the user rating about some application.

 ##### To run this api you need to execute the following commands in backend directory:
     - yarn install;
     - yarn typeorm migration:run;